dargem/BabbleFishv2/README.md

 - **Fluency Editor**: Base text blind index based editing for fluency

 ## TODO
-- Architecturally novel processor feels like a mess, remake it
 - Novel factory, takes in text dicts to produce them, probably abstracts loading from epub, txt etc
 - Some kindof non llm based topic modelling, maybe like latent dirichlet allocation?
 Should work for long texts
 - Maybe change the nodes to all be an implementation of an abstract class for more consistency